For many people nowadays, career growth and career development are necessary for fulfilling personal and professional expectations.

 Getting out of your comfort zone means doing things that are either unfamiliar or challenging for you.

-Things that you’d be struggling to do, things that will tempt you to give up, but that is the breaking point where your persistence and character strength will come out to the surface.
+Things that you’d be struggling to do, things that will tempt you to give up, but that is the breaking point where your persistence and character strength will come to the surface.

 If you are timid and withdrawn, try to make yourself visible by offering assistance, sharing new ideas, or doing extra work.
 Volunteer in projects that appeal to you and make valuable points to help teams grow.